evidence-dev/evidence/sites/docs/pages/components/area-map.md

 ### Link Drilldown
-Pass in a `link` column to enable navigation on click of the point.
-These can be absolute or relative URLs
+Pass a link column to enable navigation by double-clicking on the point.
+These can be absolute or relative URLs.

 <AreaMap
     data={la_zip_sales}